This idea came to our attention as part of the Big Internet Math-Off 2019 and we hope that you’ll enjoy playing the NRICH version of Jorge's game.

 - The winner of a column is the first frog to be able to hop across the pond, even if the final number has been placed by your opponent.
 So watch out that you don't give your opponent a column by mistake!

 Please do share your thinking with us via the Submit a Solution link (in the menu on the left).
 You might like to include a screenshot of the game in play, or a finished game, to help illustrate your submission.
-We will use all of your feedback to help us write up the fully formed activity (complete with Teachers’ Resources) in the autumn term 2019.
+We will use all of your feedback to help us write up the fully formed activity (complete with Teachers’ Resources) in the spring term 2020.

 With thanks to Jorge Nuno Silva whose idea this is, and who kindly gave NRICH his permission to publish our take on it.